aws-samples/live-to-vod-workflow-using-aws-serverless-platform/README.md

 #  Creating a Live-to-VOD workflow using AWS Elemental Services and the AWS serverless platform

-This repository contains the full source code that is used in the blog post "Creating a serverless Live-To-VOD workflow to extract clips from a live stream".
+This repository contains the full source code that is used in the blog post [Create a serverless Live-to-VOD workflow with AWS Elemental](https://aws.amazon.com/blogs/architecture/field-notes-create-a-serverless-live-to-vod-workflow-with-aws-elemental/).

-[TODO] ADD LINK TO BLOGPOST

 ## Solution Overview